Motor Neurone Disease - Systematic Multi-Arm Adaptive Randomised Trial

 MND-SMART is investigating whether selected drugs can slow down the progression of motor neurone disease (MND) and improve survival.

 The study is 'multi-arm' meaning more than one treatment will be tested at the same time.
-In the first instance the trial will have 3 arms; drug 1, drug 2 and placebo (dummy drug).
-This allows the evaluation of drug 1 versus placebo and separately drug 2 versus placebo.
-Participants will be randomly allocated to either drug 1, drug 2 or placebo.
+The trial started with 3 arms; drug 1, drug 2 and placebo (dummy drug).
+The trial currently has 4 arms; drug 1, drug 2, drug 3, and placebo.
+This allows the evaluation of each drug versus placebo.
+Participants will be randomly allocated to either drug 1, drug 2, drug 3, or placebo.
 Medicines being tested are already approved for use in other conditions.

 MND-SMART has an 'adaptive' design.
 This means medicines being studied can change according to emerging results.
 Treatments shown to be ineffective can be dropped and new drugs can be added over the duration of the study.
 This will allow many treatments, over time, to be efficiently and definitively evaluated.